 Let The Games Begin by Stephan Vladimir Bugaj has been named the 1st Place Winner of Cycle IX of the Gimme Credit Screenwriting Competition.

 Canaries by Craig Cambria has been named the winner in the Feature script category of the Gimme Credit Screenwriting Comeptition, Cycle VIII.

 In addition to shorts, GCSC is now accepting feature-length screenplays.
 The top four winning features will be submitted to production companies, agents and managers for consideration.

-An interview with screenwriter Clark Childers regarding the Gimme Credit Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Madeleine Gran regarding the Gimme Credit Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: They did everything as promised.
-All announcements were on time and they get back to any correspondence in no time.Q: Were you given any feedback on your script?
+A: The administration was great.
+No problems with their deadlines and my awards are in the mail :)Q: Were you given any feedback on your script?
 If so, did you find the feedback helpful?

 A: They provided me with feedback and it's always helpful.Q: Has your success in this contest helped you market your script?
 Were you contacted by any agents, managers or producers?

 A: My script is only two pages long, but I'm sure it will get produced.
 I'll see to that.Q: What's your background?
 Have you written any other screenplays or television scripts?